YeinsM/c_sharp_interface_explicit_implementation/README.md

 Your default browser will automatically open to http://localhost:5000 (the location of the web application).
 When you are done, close the browser window.

-When using Visual Studio Code, you will need to start the web service project separately from the web application.
+When using Visual Studio Code.

 Running the Application
 To run the console application (OddNumbers), use the following steps: